wmhilton-stoplight/platform-docs/3.-design/shared-components.md

 # Shared Components

-When using Stoplight, or OpenAPI in general, there are various different components that can be either defined within an endpoint, or reused between multiple endpoints.
+When using Stoplight, or OpenAPI in general, there are various different components that can be either defined within an endpoint or reused between multiple endpoints.
 To help reduce repetition (and the chance of introducing errors), it is important to: